m-taghva/influxdb/README.md

 Influxdb API tool for sending query automatically .
 This tool can take your variable from *.txt file and put them in query and send it to DB with API.

+                our default measurements collect from netdata monitoring tool, you should change query format and application to your needs !

                 variable files:
                 host-name.txt -----> name of the hosts have data in DB such as VM name in monitoring service. ip_port_list.txt -----> list of influxdb ip and port. for example: localhost:8086